 The great French chef Escoffier, following his mentor, Carême, identified five main sauces, béchamel (a basic white sauce thickened with flour), espagnole (another name for dark gravy), velouté (gravy made from chicken or fish stock thickened with flour and/or cream), hollandaise (notoriously unstable warm emulsion of egg yolks) and tomate (essentially tomatoes thickened with a roux).

-In the film The Hundred-Foot Journey (see trailer below – the soundtrack is also good to cook to), the hero Hassan (played by Manish Dayal) tries to impress sous-chef Marguerite (played by Charlotte Le Bon) by producing perfect versions of each of the mother sauces – a challenge of the same magnitude as one of Hercules’ twelve labours.
-In fact they are not that difficult, it is all a matter of practice.
-In the film Hassan uses all kinds of of other sauces – I spotted an Indian yoghurt-based raita for example – and I’ve also updated the list of mother sauces, replacing Escoffier’s tomato sauce with the flourless Italian version and adding:
+In the film The Hundred-Foot Journey (see trailer below – the soundtrack is also good to cook to), the hero Hassan (played by Manish Dayal) tries to impress sous-chef Marguerite (played by Charlotte Le Bon) by producing perfect versions of each of the mother sauces – a challenge, the film suggests, of the same magnitude as one of Hercules’ twelve labours.
+In fact most are not that difficult, it is all a matter of practice.
+In the film Hassan uses all kinds of of other sauces – I spotted an Indian yoghurt-based raita for example – and I, too, have updated the list of mother sauces, replacing Escoffier’s tomato sauce with the flourless Italian version and adding:

 • flavoured butters

 • butter sauces

 Milk-based, thickened with a roux

 |Mornay – add cheese.
 Serve with eggs or vegetables||Parsley – add parsley and onion.
 Serve with gammon or white fish||Mushroom – add mushrooms.
 Serve with veal||Soubise – add onion purée.
 Serve with sausages, bacon or muttonAlbert – made with horseradish.
 Serve with trout or beef|

 Veal stock based, thickened with a roux and tomato paste